Schedules of Reinforcement: Changing Behavior Using Rewards

 Instead, you can switch to fixed schedules.

 Gambling is a good example of a behavior that’s difficult to extinguish or erase because it’s reinforced on a variable schedule.
 Gamblers can see that once in a while someone wins big.
 So they never know if they’ll be the next winner.
-And they also may win a bit of money once in a while.
+They also may win a bit of money once in a while.

 I also recommend fading from other rewards to praise only.
 Then you can fade out most of the praise as you see fit.